-The Combined Cadet Force (CCF) at Shiplake comprises all three service sections; Army, Navy and Royal Air Force.
+The Combined Cadet Force (CCF) at Shiplake comprises two service sections; the Royal Navy and the Royal Air Force.
 The aim of the youth organisation, sponsored by the Ministry of Defence, is to "provide a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance."

 Timetable